FDU-Capstone-Group-7/Project/Proposal/Proposal.md

 Benchmark 2.2: Game Metadata Submission
 •	Metric: Developers should be able to upload metadata (game title, description, screenshots, etc.) within 1 minute without errors.

 6. Risks

-**What can go wrong? **

-Volume of work might exceed our capabilities (time, skills, experience)
-Guo:  switch to Django might cause high learning curve because we don’t have much experience with this framework before; The storage solution for the website(for developers to upload videos and  compressed files) might also be a potential issue because we don’t have experience on such large scaled storage solutions previously and it might requires paid cloud storage plan.

-**What will you do to minimize the chances of things going wrong? **

-We invest time in documentation aspect.
-To have clear plan what we need to do and how we going to implement it.
-It should give us clear pace to complete the project.

-Guo:  We are still evaluating the framework we will choose.
-If we decide on Django, we will first create a quick prototype to validate the feasibility of the process.
-Regarding the storage solution, we might not to handle storage on our own website.
-Instead, we may require developers to upload their own cloud storage links and video platform links.

-**What will you do if things still go wrong? **
+The project major risks are the diss-sichronisation within the teamm, complexity of software stack, and size of the project.
+To mitigate those risks the team plan to implement following measures:
+- The team plan to develope documentation.
+In order to have clear plan what is the scope of the project and how it is going to be delivered.
+This approach aims to provide clear project structure with the ability to nominate a specific tasks to ech team member and set deadline for delivery.
+- Risk of stack complexity is planned to be mitigated by team members expirience in various topics.
+Team has an expirience in web development and database maintenance.
+All are familiar with Python programming language and knowlange in front-end syntacys.
+Also team have a hands on expirience with SQL in Databases.
+- Size of the proect is also an risk for the project completion, but mitigation measure is to outline the project scope in details before the kickoff and to be flexible during the project to adjust and allocate team resources in required direction.

-We going to have regular and close interaction during the full length of the project. (regular meetings and on-hoc calls)
+The team is going to have regular and close interaction during the full length of the project to be able to deliver the project in time and in accordance with high standards in softaware industry.

-Guo: and we will have alternative plans which might be easier on technique aspect such as the storage plan above.

 7. Conclusion